mthh/jenkspy/README.rst

     cd jenkspy/
     python setup.py install

-Requierements (only for building from source):
+Requirements (only for building from source):
 ----------------------------------------------

 -  C compiler